Soak it up! Webinar Series

 Learn how to manage rain where it falls across your city.

-This spring, we have a series of three webinars demonstrating ways that your community can start using green stormwater infrastructure – moving beyond demonstration and pilot projects, to city-wide adoption.
+In spring 2016, we completed a series of three webinars demonstrating ways that your community can start using green stormwater infrastructure – moving beyond demonstration and pilot projects, to city-wide adoption.

 Managing rain where it falls in the Lake Simcoe watershed

 With the right support, municipalities and developers can become champions for low impact development and managing rain where it falls.

 In this webinar, Steve Auger from the Lake Simcoe Region Conservation Authority (LSRCA) RainScaping Program shared the experiences in addressing stormwater runoff from new developments, as well as from existing built-up areas in the Lake Simcoe region.
 Participants learned how LSRCA:

 - has developed a model bylaw and stormwater management guidelines for adoption by municipalities